Azure/reliable-web-app-pattern-java/README.md

 azd deploy
 ```

-The following walk-through assumes you are using a Dev Container inside Visual Studio Code and walks you through executing the above sequence.
+The following detailed deployment steps assume you are using a Dev Container inside Visual Studio Code.

 ### 1. Clone the repo